-Current pruning recommendations advise against pruning branches flush to the trunk.
+Do not prune branches flush to the trunk.
 Flush cutting is harmful in several ways: it damages bark as pruning tools rub against the trunk, it removes the branch collar, and it goes behind the branch bark ridge.
 The branch collar is the swollen area of trunk tissue that forms around the base of a branch.
 The branch bark ridge is a line of rough bark running from the branch-trunk crotch into the trunk bark, less prominent on some trees than on others.

 The best pruning cut is made outside the branch collar, at a 45 to 60 degree angle to the branch bark ridge.
-Leave the branch collar intact to help prevent decay from entering the trunk.
+Leave the branch collar intact to quickly heal the wound and help prevent decay from entering the trunk.

-Whenever removing limbs greater than one inch in diameter, use the three-cut method to avoid tearing bark.
+Whenever removing branches greater than one inch in diameter, use the three-cut method to avoid tearing bark.
 First, about 12 inches from the trunk, cut halfway through the limb from the underside.
 Second, about 1 inch past the first cut, cut through the limb from the top side.
 The limb's weight will cause it to break between the two cuts.
 Make the third cut outside the branch collar, as described in Publication 430-456.

-Branch bark ridge and branch collar on conifers
+Branch bark ridge and branch collar on conifers Three cut method for lager branches.